near/docs/docs/tutorials/zero-to-hero.md

 > In a new browser tab or window
 > - Open [examples](https://near.dev)
 >
 > You can interact with example apps online, or explore the code by opening it in gitpod (online IDE).
-The best example to start with for this tutorial "Example of NEAR Wallet integration".
+The best example to start with for this tutorial is "Example of NEAR Wallet integration".
 Click "Open in Gitpod" button, and the Gitpod online IDE will open with the project loaded.
 The project file structure is explained in more detail [here](/docs/quick-start/development-overview)

 Let's look over the directory and introduce you to the *main files* you'll be interacting with during this tutorial.
 These are the same files you will almost always work with when prototyping ideas using gitpod.
 For deeper work on your local machine you can also download the project but please do not do that right now.